mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 ::

    # set up the sandbox
-   ./src/bin_node/octez-sandboxed-node.sh 1 --connections 0 &
+   ./src/bin_node/mavkit-sandboxed-node.sh 1 --connections 0 &
-   eval `./src/bin_client/octez-init-sandboxed-client.sh 1`
+   eval `./src/bin_client/mavkit-init-sandboxed-client.sh 1`
-   octez-activate-alpha
+   mavkit-activate-alpha

    # originate the contract with its initial empty sapling storage,
    # bake a block to include it.
    # { } represents an empty Sapling state.
-   octez-client originate contract shielded-tez transferring 0 from bootstrap1 \
+   mavkit-client originate contract shielded-tez transferring 0 from bootstrap1 \
    running src/proto_001_PtAtLas/lib_protocol/test/integration/michelson/contracts/sapling_contract.tz \
    --init '{ }' --burn-cap 3 &
-   octez-client bake for bootstrap1
+   mavkit-client bake for bootstrap1

-   # as usual you can check the octez-client manual
+   # as usual you can check the mavkit-client manual
-   octez-client sapling man
+   mavkit-client sapling man

    # generate two shielded keys for Alice and Bob and use them for the shielded-tez contract
    # the memo size has to be indicated
-   octez-client sapling gen key alice octez-client sapling use key alice for contract shielded-tez --memo-size 8 octez-client sapling gen key bob octez-client sapling use key bob for contract shielded-tez --memo-size 8
+   mavkit-client sapling gen key alice mavkit-client sapling use key alice for contract shielded-tez --memo-size 8 mavkit-client sapling gen key bob mavkit-client sapling use key bob for contract shielded-tez --memo-size 8

    # generate an address for Alice to receive shielded tokens.
-   octez-client sapling gen address alice zet1AliceXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Alice's address
+   mavkit-client sapling gen address alice zet1AliceXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Alice's address

    # shield 10 tez from bootstrap1 to alice
-   octez-client sapling shield 10 from bootstrap1 to zet1AliceXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX using shielded-tez --burn-cap 2 &
+   mavkit-client sapling shield 10 from bootstrap1 to zet1AliceXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX using shielded-tez --burn-cap 2 &
-   octez-client bake for bootstrap1 octez-client sapling get balance for alice in contract shielded-tez
+   mavkit-client bake for bootstrap1 mavkit-client sapling get balance for alice in contract shielded-tez

    # generate an address for Bob to receive shielded tokens.
-   octez-client sapling gen address bob zet1BobXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Bob's address
+   mavkit-client sapling gen address bob zet1BobXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Bob's address

    # forge a shielded transaction from alice to bob that is saved to a file
-   octez-client sapling forge transaction 10 from alice to zet1BobXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX using shielded-tez
+   mavkit-client sapling forge transaction 10 from alice to zet1BobXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX using shielded-tez

    # submit the shielded transaction from any transparent account
-   octez-client sapling submit sapling_transaction from bootstrap2 using shielded-tez --burn-cap 1 &
+   mavkit-client sapling submit sapling_transaction from bootstrap2 using shielded-tez --burn-cap 1 &
-   octez-client bake for bootstrap1 octez-client sapling get balance for bob in contract shielded-tez
+   mavkit-client bake for bootstrap1 mavkit-client sapling get balance for bob in contract shielded-tez

    # unshield from bob to any transparent account
-   octez-client sapling unshield 10 from bob to bootstrap1 using shielded-tez --burn-cap 1 ctrl+z # to put the process in background octez-client bake for bootstrap1 fg # to put resume the transfer
+   mavkit-client sapling unshield 10 from bob to bootstrap1 using shielded-tez --burn-cap 1 ctrl+z # to put the process in background mavkit-client bake for bootstrap1 fg # to put resume the transfer